Team-Silver-Sphere/SquadJS/README.md

 </table>

 ### chat-commands
-The `chat-command` plugin will automatically broadcast messages when a player types the corresponding command into any chat.
+The `chat-command` plugin can be configured to make chat commands that broadcast or warn the caller with present messages.

 ##### Options
 <table>